Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Introduction

 The challenge however is that many interim allocation probabilities admitted by Border's theorem are not robust: if all other agents collude against agent $i$, they can severely limit agent $i$'s allocation.
 In fact, different allocation rules inducing the same interim allocation can have vastly different robustness guarantees (see~\cref{ssec:interim_allocation_probabilities_do_not_guarantee_robustness}).
 Even computing $\lrob$ for a given allocation rule appears difficult, as we need to search over all potentially correlated bidding schemes by the other agents.

 Our main technical novelty is in identifying the subset of interim allocations allowed by Border's theorem which are $1/2$-robust.
 To do this, we consider any chosen agent $i$, and characterize the \emph{bang-per-buck} (in terms of blocking agent $i$ per bid token spent) of each possible set $S\subseteq [n]\setminus\{i\}$ of colluding agents bidding in a round.
-Using this, we show that the critical case is allocating when only 2 agents bid (when agents collude, they can make this the dominant case).
-We show that it is possible to make the mechanism $1/2$-robust (matching the current best robustness guarantee), by modifying the Border flow network by adding appropriate bounds to edges going out of each \emph{doubleton} subset $\{i,j\}\subset [n]$ (\cref{fig:modifiedborderscriterionflownetwork}).
+Using this, we show that the critical case is allocating when only 2 agents bid (colluding agents can always make this the dominant case).
+We show that it is possible to make the mechanism $1/2$-robust (matching \cite{gorokh2019remarkable,banerjee2023robust,fikioris2023online}), by modifying the Border flow network by adding appropriate bounds to edges going out of each \emph{doubleton} subset $\{i,j\}\subset [n]$ (\cref{fig:modifiedborderscriterionflownetwork}).
 This leads to a modification of Border's criterion for ensuring the resultant network still supports the same maximum amount of flow (\cref{lem:specific_border_modification}).
 Finally, in~\cref{lem:key_lemma}, we demonstrate the resultant polytope is non-empty, via establishing the Schur-convexity/concavity of a certain bivariate function that comes out of our new criterion.

+Finally, in \cref{sec:computation}, we demonstrate how to efficiently sample from a probabilistic allocation rule in the above polytope using the techniques of \cite{bhalgat2013optimal}.
+Specifically, we design a linear program whose feasible region corresponds to the above polytope.
+However, a solution of this LP is of exponential size (one probabilistic allocation rule for every $S \subseteq [n]$), which means that solving it is hopeless.
+Instead, we calculate a dual solution of polynomial size, which we can use to calculate the desired allocation probabilities for a given set $S$.
+Specifically, we calculate dual solutions by running an instance of the Hedge algorithm.
+These dual solutions can be used to sample from allocation probabilities $p_i^S$ that result in the $1/2$-robustness and equilibrium utility guarantees that are only $O(\sqrt{\log n/K)}$ away from the optimal, where $K$ is the number of steps of the Hedge algorithm.

-Taken together, our arguments demonstrate allocation probabilities that simultaneously guarantee for all agents {at least} an $(1-1/e)$ fraction of their ideal utility at Nash equilibrium and, at the same time, a $1/2$ fraction of their ideal utility even if other agents collude.
+Taken together, our arguments demonstrate allocation probabilities that simultaneously guarantee for all agents at least $(1-1/e)$ fraction of their ideal utility at Nash equilibrium and, at the same time, a $1/2$ fraction of their ideal utility even if other agents collude.
 While the allocation rules in the general case are somewhat involved, we illustrate them explicitly in two simple corner cases -- $2$ agents with arbitrary shares in \cref{sec:twoagents}, and $n$ agents with equal shares in \cref{sec:robustness}.